-Babe: Mm-hmm, it should be alright, I think.
+Babe: Mm-hmm, it should be all right, I think.

-Cat: You know, I probably shouldn't say this, but I'm not sure if you realize how much the other animals are laughing at you for this sheep dog business.
+Cat: You know, I probably shouldn't say this, but I'm not sure if you realise how much the other animals are laughing at you for this sheepdog business.

 Babe: Why would they do that?